zextras/tech-doc/source/_includes/_adminpanel/cos.rst

 ~~~~~~~~

 *Features* are settings that allow or forbid the user to access the
-most used Modules of |product|, both via browser and mobile apps.
-The
+various features related to the everyday use of |product|, like for
+example ActiveSync, |wsc|, web and mobile access.

+The Administrator can enforce authentication by requiring 2FA, and
-Administrator can prevent users to even access the `Settings` Module,
+even prevent users to even access the `Settings` Module, meaning that
-meaning that the user can not customise anything in the web mail's
+the user can not customise anything in the web mail's Settings
-Settings Module.
-This proves useful in some scenarios, like for
+Module.
+This proves useful in some scenarios, like for example:
-example:

 * an organisation wants that all the communication of its employees
   has the same branding (including also Out Of Office replies, the